 - 500 mg of Beta vulgaris L. supplies roughly 7.5 mg – 8.5 mg of naturally occurring nitrates.

-- You would need to consume 30,000 mg (30 grams) of beetroot extract to = 450 mg of nitrates. *The amount a 180-lb person needs per study for nitric oxide.
+- You would need to consume 30,000 mg (30 grams) of beetroot extract to get 450 mg of nitrates. *The amount a 180-lb person needs, per study the nitric oxide studies.

 Look for Research and Not Claims